samergul/EmployeeMangementSystem/Git-step-by-step:-Part-2.md

 ![srctree-branch-5](http://i.imgur.com/WhCqkum.png)

-Note how the Log/History SourceTree view lets you visualize how the work evolved in parallel.
+Note how the Log/History SourceTree view lets you visualize how the work evolved in parallel between the *develop* and the *experimental-test* branches.

 ###Sharing your changes with your colleagues: fetching, pulling and pushing